 Adopted child.
 A child placed with you by an authorized placement agency for legal adoption is an adopted child even if the adoption is not final.

 Eligible foster child.
 An eligible foster child is any child you cared for as your own and who is placed with you by an Authorized placement agency.
 An authorized placement agency includes any person authorized by state law to place children for legal adoption.

 Amount of credit.
 The maximum amount of credit that you can claim is $1,000 for each qualifying child.
-However this will be reduced by the advance you received in 2009.

 Limits on the credit.
 Your credit may be limited depending on the amount of your tax liability and your modified adjusted gross income (AGI).